Bottomline Technologies (de) (NASDAQ:EPAY) Updates FY 2022 Earnings Guidance

-Bottomline Technologies (de) (NASDAQ:EPAY) last posted its earnings results on Monday, November 8th.
-The technology company reported $0.22 earnings per share for the quarter, missing the Zacks’ consensus estimate of $0.25 by ($0.03).
-Bottomline Technologies (de) had a positive return on equity of 0.81% and a negative net margin of 4.47%.
-During the same quarter last year, the business posted $0.12 earnings per share.
-As a group, equities analysts anticipate that Bottomline Technologies will post 0.26 EPS for the current fiscal year.
+Bottomline Technologies (de) (NASDAQ:EPAY) last posted its quarterly earnings results on Monday, November 8th.
+The technology company reported $0.22 EPS for the quarter, missing the Zacks’ consensus estimate of $0.25 by ($0.03).
+Bottomline Technologies (de) had a negative net margin of 4.47% and a positive return on equity of 0.81%.
+During the same quarter in the prior year, the business earned $0.12 EPS.
+Research analysts predict that Bottomline Technologies will post 0.26 EPS for the current fiscal year.

 Bottomline Technologies (de) Company Profile